giuliacappelli/dissertationData/README.md

 * Medina, Tamara Nicol (2007).
 Learning which verbs allow object omission: verb semantic selectivity and the implicit object construction (PhD dissertation, Johns Hopkins University).

 ## Acknowledgments
-Many thanks to
-* @ellepannitto, my Python fairy
-* @najoungkim, for sharing references that ultimately led to this project
+Many thanks to @najoungkim, for sharing references that ultimately led to this project
-* the Stack Overflow community, for the many code snippets that saved me from frustration